-- Tailored content for the Bachelor of Applied Science; this means the content is highly relevant to the Unitec programme in which you want to enter;
+- Tailored content for the Bachelor of Applied Science, meaning it'll prepare you for the Unitec programme in which you want to enter;

-- In this programme you’ll already be a part of an applied science student body – you’ll be learning with other aspiring environmental scientists;
+- As a student in this programme, you’ll be part of an applied science student body – learning alongside other aspiring environmental scientists;

 - Learn from lecturers who are eager to share their industry experience with you;